secretflow/spu/CONTRIBUTING.md

 # Install dependencies
 # Be aware, brew may install a newer version of bazel, when that happens bazel will give an error message during build.
 # Please follow instructions in the error message to install the required version
-brew install bazel cmake ninja nasm libomp go
+brew install bazel cmake ninja libomp go

-# Extra setup step for Apple Silicon users
+# For Intel mac only
-conda install grpcio
+brew install nasm

 # Install python dependencies
 pip install -r requirements.txt